Facilitating Archival Research on the Study of the Turbulent 1940s

 - Veerle Vanden Daelen (Deputy General Director & Curator, Kazerne Dossin), The European Holocaust Research Infrastructure (EHRI) as a routeplanner for Holocaust research: experiences, challenges and plans for the future

-- The online event will be chaired by Agiatis Benardou (DCU/IMSI/ATHENA R.C. and Athens University of Economics and Business).
+- The online event was chaired by Agiatis Benardou (DCU/IMSI/ATHENA R.C. and Athens University of Economics and Business).